huynhicode/huynhicode/README.md

-### Hello 👋
+### Hello 💃🏻

 I'm a UX Engineer with a deep commitment to enhancing digital experiences.
-My role involves seamlessly merging the worlds of design and engineering to create user-friendly interfaces.
-I specialize in crafting designs that not only look visually appealing but also function flawlessly.
-I'm passionate about understanding user behavior through research, allowing me to iterate on designs and ensure that products and websites are not just engaging but also accessible to a diverse user base.
-My expertise lies in bridging the gap between design and development, ultimately delivering interactive, user-centered solutions that elevate the overall digital experience.
+My role involves bridging the gap between design and development, ultimately delivering interactive, user-centered solutions that elevate the overall digital experience.

 I am a big fan of open-source technology; here are a few of my favorite tools: